 “You are Tessa’s Father, right?”

 “Yes, what is it?”
-He had run into her before, at school functions and here and there, and knew her from common knowledge as ‘The Terror of the PTA’.
+He had run into her here and there, and knew her from common knowledge as ‘The Terror of the PTA’.
 She had the inside track on him, and was angling hard to cut him off from the gym.
 It was rather a site, as she had hooked one of the football players by the shoulder pad and was dragging him along at an impressive rate.
-He managed a meek resistance, until she shot him another look, which seemed to mean ‘stay’, and so he did.
-The only thing he dared to do was stare at the helmet dangling on his hip, his fingers stuck in the facemask.
-Nicolas actually felt a little sympathy for the kid.
+The boy managed a meek resistance, until she shot him another look, which seemed to mean ‘stay’.
+All he dared to do was stare at the helmet on his hip, his fingers stuck in the facemask.
+Nicolas felt a little sympathy for the kid.

 “Hello, I’m Margret.
-I work at the book store downtown, ‘La Grenouille de Danse’.
-Well, actually, I own it, Margret Petcher.”
+I work at the book store downtown, ‘L’ange Dansant’.
+Truth is, I own it, Margret Petcher.”
 She held her hand out.
 It was left hanging.

 “Sorry, I don’t get around to reading much.
-I do, actually, but mostly just work papers, technical stuff.
-I get anything else online.”
+What I do is mostly work papers, technical stuff.
+Anything else I get online.”
 That was easy enough.
-Nicolas tried to take a big step to circumvent her, but she was with him step-for -step.
+Nicolas tried to circumvent her with a single stride.
+She hung in with him step-for -step.

 “That’s a shame, you know.”

-She took a moment to adjust her round, red rimmed glasses as she spoke again, “There are a lot of businesses that rely on local commerce.”
+She took a moment to adjust her round, red rimmed glasses before speaking again, “There are a lot of businesses that rely on local commerce.”

 “People make a community what it is.
 You are a part of this town, too.”
-Margret was one of those expressive ‘hand talkers’.
 Every phrase came with a gesture, or really every gesture came with sounds to elaborate on them.
-She must have been a half dozen years younger than him, or at least she gave that impression, with an average height for a woman, certainly not that much taller, but packed full of a pugnacious energy that made whatever age gap seem cavernous.
-She wore a light, mid-sleeved, blue sweater and khaki slacks, which motherhood filled out, but not unflatteringly.
-Her hair was a strawberry blonde and permed, but if fit the soft features of her oval face, and certainly her personality, better than anything God might have given her.
+She seemed a half dozen years younger than him, or at least she gave that impression, packed full of a pugnacious energy that made whatever age gap seem cavernous.
+Average height, she wore a light, mid-sleeved, thin blue sweater, which motherhood filled out not too unflatteringly, and khaki slacks for the look.
+Her hair was a fiery orange and permed, fitting the soft features of her oval face, and certainly her personality, better than anything god might have given her.